guoying2026/IC-Vibe-Coding-Template-Rust/README.md

 - Add comprehensive tests
 - Update documentation
 - Ensure type safety
-- Test on both local and mainnet
+- Test on local and mainnet
+- Add multi-language support

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

-For support and questions:
+For support and issues:

 - Create an issue in the repository
-- Check the documentation
+- Check documentation
-- Review the code examples
+- Review code examples
-- Test with the provided setup
+- Test with provided setup

 ## 🔄 Changelog

+### Latest Updates

+- ✅ Added multi-language support (Chinese and English)
+- ✅ Modern UI design with gradient backgrounds and card-based layouts
+- ✅ Complete Internet Identity integration
+- ✅ Principal ID and Account ID display and management
+- ✅ Token balance query functionality
+- ✅ Responsive design optimization
+- ✅ Interactive components (modals, copy functionality, etc.)
+- ✅ Error handling and user feedback improvements

-See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes and updates.
+See [CHANGELOG.md](CHANGELOG.md) for detailed changes and update history.

 ---

-**Built with ❤️ for the Internet Computer ecosystem**
+**Built for the Internet Computer ecosystem ❤️**